NoonanLab/Kocher_et_al_oCGI_turnover/Step11_figures_and_tables_in_R/README.md

 # Step 11: generate figures and tables in R

-## oCGI and peak overlap in single species:
+## Overlap of oCGIs and peaks in single species:

 Fig1_CGIcentric.R
 &emsp;&emsp;Generates Figure 1A-B; Figure S3